Advice, management and solutions for your beef farm.

 Grass Staggers is the common name for low magnesium in cows.
 This is most common in spring, when lush green grass is low in magnesium, and breeding cows are close to calving or producing milk.

 Young cattle are particularly susceptible to parasitism.
-Due to the type of parasites involved and the increase in drench resistance in New Zealand, combination drenches (available as oral, pour on or injectable) are often required for calves and yearling animals.
-Talk to us about the right products and timing for your farm.
+Due to the type of parasites involved and the increase in drench resistance in NZ, combination drenches (available as oral, pour on or injectable) are often required for calves and yearling animals.

 Ryegrass staggers is not to be confused with grass staggers.
 Ryegrass staggers is caused by toxins produced by the endophyte fungus which naturally lives in perennial ryegrass.
 Levels of these toxins are usually highest during summer months.